Australian Aboriginal child health modules

 The RACP developed the Australian Aboriginal Child Health Modules to improve cultural awareness in healthcare delivery and understanding of the cultural and socio-economic determinants of health.

-This project has been funded by the Department of Health under the Rural Health Continuing Education Sub-program (RHCE) Stream One which is managed by the Committee of Presidents of Medical Colleges.
+This Project has been funded by the Department of Health and Ageing under the Rural Health Continuing Education Sub-program (RHCE) Stream One which is managed by the Committee of Presidents of Medical Colleges.